kunegis/stu/README.md

   clean and rebuild everything if there are build inconsistencies.
   Files are sacred; never make the user delete files in order to rebuild things.
-* Simplicity:  Do one thing well: We don't include features such as file compression   that can be achieved by other tools from within the shell commands.
+* Simplicity:  Do one thing well.
+We don't include features such as file compression that can be achieved by other tools from within the shell commands.
-* Embrace POSIX as an underlying standard.
+* Portability:  Embrace POSIX as an underlying standard.
 Use the shell as the underlying command interpreter.
 Don't try to create a purportedly portable layer on top of it, as POSIX _already is_ a portability layer.
 Also, don't try to create a new portable language for executing commands, as /bin/sh _already is_ one.
-* Keep it simple:  Don't use fancy libraries or hip programming languages.
+Furthermore, don't use fancy libraries or hip programming languages.
 Stu is written in plain C++11 with only standard libraries.
-* Reliability:  Stu has extensive unit test coverage.
-All published versions pass 100% of unit tests.
-Stu has 500+ unit tests.
+* Reliability:  Stu has extensive unit test coverage, with more than 500 tests.
+All published versions pass 100% of these tests.
 All language features and error paths are unit tested.
-* Stability of the interface:  We follow Semantic Versioning (semver.org) in order to provide stable syntax and semantics.
+* Stability:  We follow Semantic Versioning (semver.org) in order to provide syntax and semantics that are stable over time.
 Stu files written now will still work in the future.
-* Be familiar:  Stu follows the conventions of Make as much as possible, to make it easier to make the switch from Make to Stu.
+* Familiarity:  Stu follows the conventions of Make as much as possible, to make it easier to make the switch from Make to Stu.
 For instance, the options -j and -k work like in Make.